fractal27/hse/README.md

 }
 ~~~
 Obviously, you can change the configuration as long as you don't change the name of the file.
+the configuration gets auto-formatted every time the program is used.

 ## Features
 - The explorer is divided into 2 panels